 Dr. Parmakellis has been a member of our Board of Directors since July 2019.
 He has been a Family Physician since 1994 and a Cosmetic Physician since 1996.
 Dr. Parmakellis started his early career at the Prince of Wales Hospital in Sydney.
 He has a wealth of experience gained over the last 25 years as a medical practitioner, including 10 years as a rural medical practitioner where timely diagnosis and point of care testing is of essence.
 Dr. Parmakellis has a wealth of business experience running and organizing both his family practice and cosmetic practice.
 He also has business interests and experience in negotiating exclusive distribution rights for internationally recognized medical lasers into the Australian market.
-Dr. Parmakellis introduced Laser Hair removal into the Australian market in 1996 and founded Lookfresh Cosmetic Medicine in 2009.
+Dr. Parmakellis founded Lookfresh Cosmetic Medicine in 2009.
 In September 2017, Dr. Parmakellis founded SkinLift Ultherapy which offers Ultherapy, a non-surgical face lift.
 Dr. Parmakellis holds a MBBS from the University of Sydney.
 Dr. Parmakellis is a fellow of the Royal Australian College of General Practitioners (FRACGP) and a fellow of the Cosmetic Physicians College Australasia (FCPCA).
 He also trains and educates Australian Registered Medical Practitioners in the Cosmetic Medical Field.